ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-A `wild-selector`
-selects the nodes of all member values of an object as well as of all elements of an array.
+A `wild-selector` selects the nodes of all children of an object or array.

 Applying the `wild-selector` to a primitive JSON value (that is, a number, a string, `true`, `false`, or `null`) selects no node.